 - 1. The intended audience for the testimonials is anyone who is looking to hire a plumber. - 2.
 The purpose of the testimonials is to let other customers know how reliable or otherwise this firm of plumbers is. - 3.
 Yes. - 4.
 I would hire this plumbing firm because of the positive comments written by previous customers. - 5.
 Using a photograph of the owner helps the customer to 'get to know' Greg Vaughan.
 The photograph shows Greg smiling and gives the impression of someone with an open, cheerful personality that appeals to the customer. - 6. a.
-'Greg did a great job installing my new water heater and garbage disposal.' b.
-He came to fix my toilet (The bolded phrases give facts that support the writer's point of view). - 7.
-Positive words and phrases that occur in the testimonials are listed below.
+'Greg did a great job installing my new water heater and garbage disposal.' - b.
+He came to fix my toilet trustworthy expert in his field fair professional gets the job done punctual hard working job done right neat did a great job very honest straightforward highly recommended reliable straightforward up front friendly

-trustworthy expert in his fie

-professional gets the job do

-• 0 ,

-hard working job done right

-did a great job very honest

-highly recommended reliable

-up front friendly